prof-rossetti/internet-technologies/notes/javascript/document-object-model.md

 ### [The Document Object](document.md)

-Read more about the document object, including element selection,
+Read more about the document object, including element selection, and event listeners.